Sowmyashree21/Financial-Loan-Analysis/README.md

 ## About Me

 I'm an aspiring data analyst with a strong interest in using data to solve real-world problems and drive better decision-making.
-I recently started building hands-on projects to strengthen my skills in SQL, Excel, and visualization tools like Tableau and Power BI.
+I recently started building hands-on projects to strengthen my skills in Python, SQL, Excel and visualization tools like Tableau and Power BI.

 This project is part of my learning journey where I’ve applied data analysis concepts to a business-like scenario.
-My focus is on building a solid foundation in data cleaning, querying, and storytelling with dashboards and I'm continuously working to improve both my technical skills and business understanding.

 I'm excited to explore more real-world datasets, take on challenges and grow into a professional data analyst role.

-## Final Note

-This project simulates how analysts work in a real-world financial environment — moving from raw dat
+Thank you for reading!